-Nicotiana comes in many sizes in white, pink, red, and purple.
+Nicotiana comes in many sizes and shades of white, pink, red, and purple.
 They have a lovely fragrance, especially in the evening.

-Oxalis will survive in the shade, but expect less blooms than if you were planting them in the sun.
+There are several hundred different varieties of Oxalis out there, in differing shapes and colours.
+Oxalis will survive in the shade but expect fewer blooms than if you were planting them in the sun.

 Have a shady spot in your cut flower garden?
-Consider adding some snapdragons!
-If you’re planting from seed, carefully check the packet that you have a tall variety (for cut flowers) or a dwarf variety (for containers).
+Consider adding some Snapdragons!
+If you’re planting from seed, carefully check the information on the packet to ensure you have the correct variety: tall varieties for cut flowers or dwarf varieties for containers.

 Planning a cut flower garden?
-Here’s 36 must-have flowers!!
+Here are 40 must-have flowers!

-Sweet potato vine is easy to grow and comes in many beautiful colours.
-This YouTube video is a bit dated, but shows how many options there are.
+Sweet Potato Vine is easy to grow and comes in many beautiful colours.

 Torenia is a lovely trailing flower that works well in containers.
 It is attractive to hummingbirds and not attractive to deer.